 Photography Ruth Ossai

 Ruth Ossai speaks with the same dynamism and self-assurance that radiates from her photographic subjects.
-It makes sense, when you realise those who stand in front of her camera often share her same DNA: Ossai tends to keep photography within the bounds of her family.
-Her desire to celebrate and empower her native Nigerian community is unwavering: when she collaborates with Western luxury labels, she refuses to compromise anything that does less than celebrate her roots and the localised pop culture references she loves.
+It makes sense, when you realize those who stand in front of her camera often share her same DNA: Ossai tends to keep photography within the bounds of her family.
+Her desire to celebrate and empower her native Nigerian community is unwavering: when she collaborates with Western luxury labels, she refuses to compromise anything that does less than celebrate her roots and the localized pop culture references she loves.

 Ossai returns to Nigeria often; in the meantime, she is based in Yorkshire in the UK, where she has a second life helping young offenders get back into the education system.
 She shoots portraits of them too, but hasn't ever showcased this work.
 (She also photographs her white grandma and her church friends, and hasn't shared these images with them yet either.)
-Ossai is self-producing a book with a stylist, featuring 50 images with eye-catching backdrops, called My Heart is Clean. i-D spoke with the photographer this weekend at Unseen Amsterdam, where she discussed revelling in her roots, importing and exporting style references, and the delight of the take-home photo.
+Ossai is self-producing a book with a stylist, featuring 50 images with eye-catching backdrops, called My Heart is Clean. i-D spoke with the photographer this weekend at Unseen Amsterdam, where she discussed reveling in her roots, importing and exporting style references, and the delight of the take-home photo.

 So you typically shoot in a studio?